Legal Assistant Training & Career Information: 7 Common Questions

 5. What Kind of Salary Can I Expect?

-According to 2017-2018 data, the median hourly wage for legal assistants in Canada was $23.00.
-However, some of the top-paid legal assistants earned $32.97 an hour and higher.1 That works out to an annual salary of $68,578.
+According to 2017-2018 data from the Government of Canada's Job Bank, the median hourly wage for legal assistants in Canada was $23.00.
+However, some of the top-paid legal assistants earned $32.97 an hour and higher.
+That works out to an annual salary of $68,578.
 Your level of experience, as well as size and location of the organization, may largely determine your level of pay.
 Here's the hourly wage range by province as reported by the Government of Canada for the 2017-2018 period:

 - Alberta—$17.31 to $37.50